jack-wheeler/DataPortfolio/NBA_Notebook/README.md

 Includes two loss implementations with separate loss functions: odds_loss and profit_loss

-odds_loss function predicts only win probability and allows for non-linear optimization of portfolios's Sharpe ratio once closing price predictions have been made.
+odds_loss function predicts only win probability and allows for non-linear optimization of portfolios's Sharpe ratio once predictions have been made.

 All data gathered from https://github.com/swar/nba_api